Below are a list of frequently asked questions, if you have a specific question that does not appear here please contact us.

 Once the user and ourselves are satisfied that the algorithm is useful we integrate it into the suite that is run on the analysis server.
 Once added, revisions can be rolled out as it is improved.
 At present users cannot train their own classifiers within the system and will need to work with us.

 Are there specific brands or types of IVC units it is designed for?
-Any restrictions?

 How do you deal with animals being hidden behind cage mates, or bedding/nesting material?